Vinoth-03/UART_DATA_TRANSMISSION/README.md

 ## Getting Started

 ### Prerequisites
-- Python 3.x
+- Python 3.x installed on your PC.
-- Arduino Uno or a compatible board
+- An Arduino Uno or a compatible microcontroller board.
-- USB cable for PC connection
+- A standard USB cable to establish a connection with the PC.
-- USB to UART converter
+- A USB to UART bridge for smooth communication

 ### Installation and Operation
 1. Connect the Arduino Uno to the PC using the USB cable.